 Fear can cause your French Bulldog to be aggressive.

 Any dog may become threatening.
-Most dogs have aggressive behavior only if they feel they are in jeopardy, unable to flee, and a feeling it needs to protect itself.
-Aggression can happen if a dog feels trapped in a place without any way of escape, or if it feels that your intentions towards them are also one of aggression.
+Most dogs have aggressive behaviour only if they feel they are in jeopardy, unable to flee, and have a feeling it needs to protect themselves.
+Aggression can happen if a dog feels trapped in a place without any way of escape or if it feels that your intentions towards them are also one of aggression.